Black female doctor talking to older female patient about heart failure and transplants

 FIND A SPECIALIST

-Get the confidence and peace of mind that your doctor and care plan are right for you.
+Get the confidence and peace of mind that your doctor and cardiovascular care plan are right for you.
 It's easy to get a second opinion at Ascension Illinois.
 We can review your medical records and healthcare history to answer your questions and discuss options.
-Talk with one of our doctors about a personalized care plan.
+Talk with one of our doctors about a personalized heart care plan.

 Before your appointment, check with your insurance company to find out if a second opinion is covered.
-We can request your medical records from your doctor on your behalf, so that they can be shared with your care team before your arrival.
+We can request your medical records on your behalf, so that they can be shared with your care team before your arrival.

 Ascension Illinois heart failure clinic locations